theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 #### Adding new Items to a Table
 When adding new items to a table, the existing table rows must be passed as empty to avoid overwriting existing content. <br>
-The following example adds a new item at the 4th row of the table:
+The depicted example adds a new item at the 4th row of the table:

 ```
 "ITEMS": [